This is not a desk job!

 - Estimate the cost of vehicle repairs, negotiate equitable settlements and issue payments

 As a new associate, you will first attend an extensive 12-week training program that is divided into three sections: Pre-school, Basic School and Post-school.
 Training is generally Mon – Fri, with varying start times.

 Pre- and Post-school training locations depend upon the area for which you were hired.
 For example, New England adjusters attend training in New Jersey; California adjusters train near San Diego.

-All new adjusters, regardless of location, spend four weeks of Basic School training at our facility in McLean, Va.
+All new adjusters, regardless of location, spend four weeks of Basic School training at our facility in McLean, VA.
 While in Virginia, GEICO pays for your hotel and provides transportation to and from the center.
-This environment fosters a group study atmosphere that helps our trainees succeed!
+This environment fosters a study group atmosphere that helps our trainees succeed!

 During School, there are frequent exams to assess your knowledge and skills.
 To successfully complete our training, you'll have to study—a lot.
 There is a requirement to maintain a strong GPA and graduating from Auto Damage School is required to become a GEICO adjuster.
 Once training is complete, you'll be well prepared to launch your career and assist our customers!

 GEICO is hiring entry-level trainees for insurance adjuster jobs across the country.
 Some locations also hire experienced field adjusters or offer a fast-track leadership program with a focus in claims adjusting.